soufiane-ezzemany/DevOps-IMT-FIL/README.md

 ### Db service

-This is a simple postgre service.
+This is a simple PostgreSQL service.

 The same logic applies for healthchecks, mount a volume, use `postgres.sh` for checks and install `curl`.